babel/website/docs/options.md

 normalized to an empty object.

 `false` indicates that an entry is entirely disabled.
 This can be useful in contexts where ordering is important, but a separate condition is needed to decide if something is enabled.
-For instace:
+For instance:

 ```js
 plugins: [